 Working with local volunteers the aim of our Project is to establish a database from census records, and street directories on the history of streets in the Norwood area.
 Street Histories, explaining landownership, historical development of buildings in the street, architectural features, notable buildings, and information about who the local occupants, are being written, employing a wide range of archive materials.
 Local history studies demonstrate that ordinary streets can have interesting histories, and be as worthy of care as celebrated areas.
 This information in now being be added to the norwoodstreethistories.org.uk website.

-Initial research is being focused on streets in the Harold Road Conservation area – Rockmount Road, Vermont Road, South Vale and Harold Road and others in Lambeth and Bromley boroughs – Woodland Road, Woodland Hill, Berridge Road, Cawnpore (George) Street, Barnfield Road and Cintra Park.
+Initial research has been focused on streets in the Harold Road Conservation area – Rockmount Road, Vermont Road, South Vale and Harold Road and others in Lambeth and Bromley boroughs including Woodland Road, Woodland Hill, Berridge Road, Cawnpore (George) Street, Barnfield Road and Cintra Park.
 Monthly meetings are held to discuss progress, ideas and resources.
 In addition the volunteers have and will be presenting their findings at Norwood Society talks and publishing articles in The Norwood Review.